NachoHernandez/sonal/README.md

 (Per)sonal has 3 main containers (classes):

-1. fixed - The fixed class has a 960px width and all the columns inside this class are pixel based width.
+### fixed - The fixed class has a 960px width and all the columns inside this class are pixel based width.

-2. fixed-fluid - This class has a max-width and its also fluid all the columns inside this class are percengage based width.

-3. fluid - This class has a 90% width and whatever the screen size is the width of this class will expand on 90% of the width of the screen, and all the columns inside this classes use percenage based width.

 ```HTML
 <div class="fixed">